kiamygomes/osdp-team6/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea or enhancement for the email assistant system
+about: Suggest an idea or enhancement for the professional Python template system
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-discussion']
 assignees: ''